Campaigning for institutional transparency, accountability and justice over four decades

 Establishment of BRAIN

-This important initiative brought together Anti racist monitoring groups from across the country to develop best practice on race hate crimes and campaigns and organise a national conference out of which the Black Racial Attacks Independent Network (BRAIN) was established.
-The conference was entitled “The betrayal of Stephen Lawrence”, and was attended by 400 delegates from across the country.
+This important initiative brought together anti - racist monitoring groups from across the country to develop best practice on race hate crimes and campaigns and organise a national conference out of which the Black Racial Attacks Independent Network (BRAIN) was established.
+The conference was titled “The betrayal of Stephen Lawrence”, and was attended by 400 delegates from across the country.
 Speakers included Doreen and Neville Lawrence, Sukhdev Reel, Suresh Grover and Myrna Simpson.

 Michael Menson Family Campaign

-Southall Moniroing Group (SMG) played a central role in supporting this campaign.
-Michael Menson died in February 1998, after being set alight in a racist attack in Edmonton, North London.
+Southall Monitoring Group played a central role in supporting this campaign.
+Michael Menson died in February 1998, after being set alight in a racist attack in Edmonton, north London.
 Despite police insistence that this was an act of suicide, an Inquest jury found that Michael had been unlawfully killed.
-SMG helped galvanise support for a new investigation by organising a meeting with the then Home Secretary, Jack Straw and the newly established Scotland Yards Racial and Violent Taskforce headed by DAC John Grieve.
-The reinvestigation led to conviction of three men in the UK and trial of a fourth man in Cyprus.
+Southall Monitoring Group helped galvanise support for a new investigation by organising a meeting with the then Home Secretary, Jack Straw and the newly established Scotland Yard’s Racial and Violent Taskforce headed by Deputy Assistant Commissioner John Grieve.
+The reinvestigation led to conviction of three men in the UK and a trial of a fourth man in Cyprus.
 Suresh Grover accompanied the family during the Cyprus trial in 1999.
-In 200, DCI Robin Scott, the original investigation officer and ten other officers were removed from operational duties.
+In 2000, Detective Chief Inspector Robin Scott, the original investigation officer and ten other officers were removed from operational duties.

 1999